magneticio/vamp.io/content/try vamp/hello-world.md

 Please install one of the following for your platform/architecture

-- Docker 1.10.x (Linux) or higher (Vamp works with Docker 1.11 too), OR
+- Docker 1.9.x (Linux) or higher (Vamp works with Docker 1.12 too), OR
-- [Docker Toolbox 1.11.x] (https://github.com/docker/toolbox/releases) if on Mac OS X 10.8+ or Windows 7+
+- [Docker Toolbox 1.12.x] (https://github.com/docker/toolbox/releases) if on Mac OS X 10.8+ or Windows 7+

 {{< note title="Note" >}}
-Running the Vamp quick setup on earlier versions of Docker is also possible, even though it is recommended at least version 1.9.x.
+Vamp hello world on Docker for Mac or Windows is currently not supported.
+We're working on this so please check back.
 {{< /note >}}

 ### Step 2: Run Vamp